davidcsterratt/KappaNEURON/doc/implementation-notes-neuron-7.4.md

 The KappaNEURON module overwrites the fourth callback function (`rxd._fixed_step_solve()`) defined by `rxd._callbacks` by replacing it with a funtion `_kn_fixed_step_solve()`.
+At each timestep of the deterministic solver `_kn_fixed_step_solve()` is called, and carries out the following:

+1. Use `states = rxd._node_get_states()` to get a reference to the state variables (concentrations and voltages) in the NEURON solver.
+The length of `states` is the product of the number of segments and the number of state variables in the model.
+2. Use `b = rxd._rxd_reaction(states)` to get fluxes across the membrane
+3. Call `states = _run_kappa_continuous(states, b, dt)`.
+This function:
-This is called at each timestep of the deterministic solver.
-After reading the `states` of variables and any fluxes across the membrane `b` from NEURON, it calls `_run_kappa_continuous()`.
-This function sets the transition rates in the creation rules of each Kappa simulation (stored in a `Kappa` object), and passes the voltage to Kappa.
-Then Kappa is run.
-The Kappa variables are mapped back to `states`, and then passed back to NEURON.
+   1. Converts the units of `b` into absolute  transition rates, which are passed to the creation rules of each Kappa simulation (stored in a `Kappa` object)
+   2. Passes the voltage to Kappa
+   3. Runs Kappa for one timestep `dt`
+   4. To each `KappaFlux` appends the differences between the flux specified by `b` and the actual average flux generated over the time step by the random Kappa process.
 The transmembrane fluxes induced by any Kappa rules that control ionic flow through the membrane are stored in the `_memb_flux` variable of `KappaFlux` objects which are members of the associated `Kappa` object.
+   5. Updates the continuous variables using `rxd._reaction_matrix_solve()`
+   6. Ensures that concentration states are the same as the simulated ones.
+4. Call `rxd._section1d_transfer_to_legacy()` to ensure states in rxd module are returned to NEURON legacy solver.

 To achieve the model specification, and mapping of variables the module defines two classes `Kappa`, derived from `GeneralizedReaction` and `KappaFlux`, derived from `MultiCompartmentalReaction`.
 <a id="orgee9ea18"></a>

 ### `Kappa` class